Elao/symfony-standard/README.md

 Installation :

-* Change the project name inside the app/build.xml
+* Change the project name inside the build.xml